Future retail growth and profitability depend on sustainable supply chains

 If you take a very narrow slice of the full picture, the concern might even appear to be true.

-- Fair labor practices are more expensive than sweatshops
+- Fair labour practices are more expensive than sweatshops

 - Responsible sourcing of palm oil is better for deforestation but much more expensive on purchase orders